Daremonic/payswitch-docs/payswitcher-cloud/integration-guide/headless.md

 # Headless SDK

 {% hint style="info" %}
-This section guides you through the integration of Hyperswitch Headless for both web and mobile clients
+This section guides you through the integration of PaySwitcher Headless for both web and mobile clients
 {% endhint %}

 ### Customize the payment experience using Headless functions

-#### 1. Initialize the Hyperswitch SDK
+#### 1. Initialize the PaySwitcher SDK

-Initialize  Hyperswitch Headless SDK onto your app with your publishable key.
+Initialize  PaySwitcher Headless SDK onto your app with your publishable key.
 To get a Publishable Key please find it [here](https://app.payswitcher.com/developers).

 {% tabs %}
 {% tab title="HTML + JavaScript" %}